 We are passionate about supporting the next generation of doctors.
 We are proud to have started a free course for college students considering a career in medicine.

-Our 'A Taste of Medicine' (ATOM) course is run over a number of evenings and is designed to provide expert advice about becoming a doctor as well as helping to boost your UCAS application.
+The 'A Taste of Medicine' (ATOM) course is run over a number of evenings and is designed to provide expert advice about becoming a doctor as well as helping to boost your UCAS application.

 The course includes: